What is cold chain?

 Whether this chain is local (within a city, region, or state), national, or even international, the same principles apply: the biologic payload must be transported throughout this connected chain without significant temperature changes.

 The bricks and mortar links in these chains (labs, manufacturing plants, healthcare facilities etc.) need to be supplemented by transport links (couriers, haulage, cargo planes, etc.), all of which must be equipped to carry the relevant hardware (fridges, freezers) to ensure your payload stays within its required temperature range.
 Combining these bricks and mortar and transport links and keeping a shipment within a specific temperature range constitutes a working cold chain.

 The infographic below outlines how a cold chain works.

 What is the cold chain process?

-All cold chains are different depending on the payload being shipped, how it’s being shipped, and where it’s being shipped.
-The above infographic outlines an international cold chain for pharmaceutical products which involves four key steps, all of which are connected by international, national, and local logistics networks.
+All cold chains are different depending on the payload and how and where it’s being shipped.
+For example, the above infographic outlines an international cold chain for pharmaceutical products, which involves four key steps connected by international, national, and local logistics networks.

-In many cases, the company handling the transportation of a temperature-sensitive payload will change from location to location, so ensuring your payload is properly shipped within a specific timeframe is essential.
+In many cases, the company handling the transportation of a temperature-sensitive payload will change from location to location, so ensuring your payload is shipped adequately within a specific timeframe is essential.

 Before sending your product or samples from one location to another, it would be helpful to ask yourself the following questions: